convexengineering/gpkit/docs/source/debugging.rst

 *********************

 A number of errors and warnings can be raised when attempting to solve a model.

-- ``TypeError: unhashable type: ‘xxxx’`` - can be caused by passing something other than a constraint set as the second argument of a ``Model`` constructor
+- ``TypeError: unhashable type: ‘xxxx’``
+    - can be caused by passing something other than a constraint set as the second argument of a ``Model`` constructor

-- ``InvalidGPConstraint: SignomialInequality could not simplify to a PosynomialInequality; try forming your program as SignomialProgram or calling .localsolve() `` - this error occurs when there is a signomial constraint in a problem not solved with ``localsolve``.
+- ``InvalidGPConstraint: SignomialInequality could not simplify to a PosynomialInequality``
+    - this error occurs when there is a signomial constraint in a problem not solved with ``localsolve``.
 Either signomials must be enabled and ``localsolve`` used, or the signomial constraint must be turned into a GP constraint.

-- ``AttributeError: 'str' object has no attribute 'sub’`` - this is caused by attempting to access an item in the solution dict with an invalid varkey
+- ``AttributeError: 'str' object has no attribute 'sub’``
+    - this is caused by attempting to access an item in the solution dict with an invalid varkey

-- ``TypeError: unsupported operand type(s) for ** or pow(): 'int' and 'ParserHelper’`` - this normally indicates a ``Variable`` has been created with invalid units (i.e. units not supported by ``pint``)
+- ``TypeError: unsupported operand type(s) for ** or pow(): 'int' and 'ParserHelper’``
+    - this normally indicates a ``Variable`` has been created with invalid units (i.e. units not supported by ``pint``)

-- ``RuntimeWarning: Primal solution violates constraint: 1.0000149786 is greater than 1`` - this warning may be seen in dual infeasible models, see *Dual Infeasible Models* below for more tips on debugging a dual infeasible model.
+- ``RuntimeWarning: Primal solution violates constraint: 1.0000149786 is greater than 1``
+    - this warning may be seen in dual infeasible models, see *Dual Infeasible Models* below for more tips on debugging a dual infeasible model.

-- ``RuntimeWarning: Dual cost nan does not match primal cost 1.00122315152`` - this warning may be seen in dual infeasible models, see *Dual Infeasible Models* below for more tips on debugging a dual infeasible model.
+- ``RuntimeWarning: Dual cost nan does not match primal cost 1.00122315152``
+    - this warning may be seen in dual infeasible models, see *Dual Infeasible Models* below for more tips on debugging a dual infeasible model.

-- ``RuntimeWarning: final status of solver 'cvxopt' was 'unknown', not 'optimal’`` or ``RuntimeWarning: final status of solver 'mosek' was ‘UNKNOWN’, not 'optimal’.``- this is the most difficult warning to debug.
+- ``RuntimeWarning: final status of solver 'cvxopt' was 'unknown', not 'optimal’`` or ``RuntimeWarning: final status of solver 'mosek' was ‘UNKNOWN’, not 'optimal’.``
+    - this is the most difficult warning to debug.
 It can be thrown when attempting to solve a dual infeasible model or a primal infeasible model.
 See *Dual Infeasible Models* and *Primal Infeasible Models* below for more information.

-- ``RuntimeWarning: final status of solver 'mosek' was 'DUAL_INFEAS_CER', not 'optimal’`` - this error is thrown when attempting to solve a dual infeasible model with MOSEK,  see *Dual Infeasible Models* below for more tips on debugging a dual infeasible model.
+- ``RuntimeWarning: final status of solver 'mosek' was 'DUAL_INFEAS_CER', not 'optimal’``
+    - this error is thrown when attempting to solve a dual infeasible model with MOSEK,  see *Dual Infeasible Models* below for more tips on debugging a dual infeasible model.

 Dual Feasible and Infeasible Models
 ===================================

 A dual feasible solution typically means that more than one unique solution meets the objective.
 An example of a dual-feasible model is shown below.
 This model is dual-infeasible because there are multiple values of ``x`` and ``y`` that satisfy the constraint set and yield the globally optimum cost of 0.5.

 .. literalinclude:: examples/subinplace.py

 ``cvxopt`` and ``Mosek`` both solve the above model and output a cost of 0.5, however, the values of ``x`` and ``y`` will be different, illustrating how the model is dual feasible.

 The following is an example of a dual-infeasible problem.
 While the difference is slight, this cannot be solved by either ``mosek`` or ``cvxopt``.  ``Cvxopt`` will again give a ``Rank`` error.  ``Mosek`` can identify deal-infeasible models and the error message will label it as such.
 Typically, this type of error means that one or more variables are not sufficiently bounded.

 .. literalinclude:: examples/dual_infeasible_ex2.py

 Another common cause of dual-infeasability occurs when a constrain applys pressure on a variable in an unexpected direction and pushs its value to either zero or infinity.
 When this occurs, Mosek usually returns a final status of dual-infeasible while cvxopt will return a final solver status of unknown.
 A simple example is given below. ``x`` has no upper bound, and the objective is to minimize ``1/x``, so the solver pushes ``x`` towards infinitiy and returns dual infeasible.